 Any request to waive the policies of the School requires submission of a petition to the Fisher School of Accounting.
-More information is available on our petitions page.
+More information is available on our Fisher Current Students - Petition page.
 Students are encouraged to meet with an undergraduate advisor prior to submitting a petition.
 Until a School decision is made, students should not operate under any presumption that the petition will be approved.
 Students who have concerns about the outcome of the petition may schedule an appointment with the Director of Operations and Programs to discuss their concerns.

 Students should be aware of the importance of submitting documentary evidence to support petitions, and that events or circumstances beyond the student's control are necessary for the waiver of a School policy.
-Petitions on matters outside the School's jurisdiction are considered by the University's Petitions Committee which operates through the Office of the University Registrar (222 Criser Hall).
+Petitions on matters outside the School's jurisdiction are considered by the University's Petitions Committee or Dean of Students.
+Visit our Petitions page for more information.